The importance of the chin

 In sub-mental liposuction a small incision is made in the crease under the chin and a liposuction cannula is put under the skin and the fat in this area is carefully suctioned out.
 The small incision is then closed with one or two very small sutures.

-After going home, patients are advised to have a caregiver and to stay in bed for the remainder of the day and night except to go to the washroom.
+After going home from chin augmentation surgery, patients are advised to have a caregiver and to stay in bed for the remainder of the day and night except to go to the washroom.
 After the first day, light activities can be resumed.
-After 1 week all dressings are removed and most patients can return to work and resume most normal daily activities.
-We advise our patients to avoid heavy lifting or high impact activities or anything that could bump the chin for at least 2 weeks after surgery.
+After 1 week all chin augmentation dressings are removed and most patients can return to work and resume most normal daily activities.
+We advise our patients to avoid heavy lifting or high impact activities or anything that could bump the chin for at least 2 weeks after chin augmentation surgery.
 Bruising over the chin usually resolves within one week after the surgery.
 Most noticeable swelling resolves within the first two weeks and minor swelling resolves gradually over the next few months.